 While the process can seem a little daunting, once you know what’s required and can tackle it piece by piece, the job becomes more manageable.

-Here is a list of five ways you can prepare your finances for your divorce:
+So, are you thinking of a divorce?
+If so, here is a list of five ways you can prepare your finances for your divorce:

 1. Make a list of all your assets and liabilities and their values.

 Compiling this list can be very onerous, as you may be required to record the values of your assets and liabilities at three points in time: (1) your date of marriage (2) the date you separated from your spouse and (3) the day you sign your financial statements (today’s value).
 Knowing the value of your assets and liabilities at your date of marriage will allow your divorce accountant to calculate their increase in value, which you will eventually divide with your spouse.
 Providing the value of your assets and liabilities on the day you sign your financial statements pertains to the issue of spousal support.

 The value of most of your assets and liabilities can, for the most part, be determined quite easily, namely through statements, invoices, and the like.
 However, others will require a third-party valuation to be obtained — for instance, any property you own or co-own with your spouse, retirement assets, etc.

 Don’t forget to make copies of all your source documents supporting the values of your assets and liabilities.
 You may be required to include these in your financial disclosure brief.
 Again, we know this sounds incredibly daunting, but if you break the task down into manageable pieces you will get these documents in order.
 Deep breaths.

 2. Make a list of all your income sources and monthly expenses and their values at the date of separation.